AntonioND/umod-player/readme.rst

 Attribution 4.0 International** (``SPDX-License-Identifier: CC-BY-4.0``).
 In
 practice, this covers all the test files in the **test** directory.

-The folder **tests/songs** is exempt from this license, as they are songs found online.
-Each song has a corresponding information file in the **licenses/songs** folder of the repository.
+There are exceptions.
+Any song found online has its corresponding license information in folders **licenses/sfx** or **licenses/songs**.
 It links to the website they were downloaded from, the author, and the license.

+If there isn't a corresponding license file it's because the file has been created as part of this project.
+In that case, it is licensed under the **CC-BY-4.0** license.

 6. Acknowledgements
 -------------------